-The LGPS is a funded defined benefit pension scheme, with the assets held in separate trustee administered funds.
-The total contribution made for the year ended 31 August 2018 was £180k of which employer's contributions totalled £144k and employees' contributions totalled £36k.
+The LGPS is a funded defined benefit pension scheme, with the assets held in separate trustee-administered funds.
+The total contributions are as noted below.
 The agreed contribution rates for future years are 19.6% per cent for employers and 5.5% -12.5% per cent for employees.
+Employer contributions for the year ended 31 August 2020 are estimated to be £160,000.